The Lean Language Reference

 {β : Type u_2} : αβOption β

-Check if a sum is inr and if so, retrieve its contents.
+Checks whether a sum is the right injection inr and, if so, retrieves its contents.

 🔗def